ddmitv/dig-or-die-mods/plugins/achievement-enabler/README.md

 **Setting type:** `bool` \
 **Default value:** `true`

-Makes achievements available in multiplayer game (either host or client).
+Makes achievements available in multiplayer game (either if you host or client).

 ### `[EnableAchievements]` `AfterCheats`

 **Setting type:** `bool` \
 **Default value:** `false`

-Makes achievements available after using `/event` and `/param` commands, modifying params in `Solo`/`Multi` game modes (in `.lua` files) or starting a game with creative mode ro with events enabled.
+Makes achievements available after using `/event` and `/param` commands, modifying params in `Solo`/`Multi` game modes (in `.lua` files) or starting a game with creative mode or with events enabled.

 ### `[EnableAchievements]` `WithEvents`